MetPX/sarracenia/docs/source/Contribution/Development.rst

 A gate for merging to v03_wip is for a second developer to run the flow_tests.
 **For v03, these tests must run:  static_flow, flakey_broker, dynamic_flow, transform_flow**

+Planned by 2022/04/11:

+ * main will be merged from v03_wip, so the default branch for new arrivals will be sr3.

+ * launchpad daily packages of v2 will be build from v2_dev (instead of main.)

+ * launchpad pre-release packages of v2 will be build from v2_dev (instead of main.)

+ * launchpad will have new recipes to produce sr3 packages from the main branch.

 sr_insects
 ~~~~~~~~~~

-the sr_insects repository has it's own issues DB, and work on sr_insects is encouraged.
+The sr_insects repository has it's own issues DB, and work on sr_insects is encouraged.
-Both v2 and v3 are supported on the v03_wip branch of sr_insects.
+Both v2 and v3 are supported on the main branch of sr_insects.
 That branch should be
-used to support all development in both versions.... hmm... perhaps should make v03_wip
+used to support all development in both versions....
-the main branch?

 Local Installation